 Immigration Clinic: Students represent non-citizens detained by the immigration service and facing deportation from the United States.
 Students handle all aspects of representation including: interviewing and counseling clients, drafting motions, preparing lay and expert witnesses, conducting direct and cross examination, preparing applications for relief from removal, preparing legal briefs on various complex arguments including: bond, termination of proceedings, and relief.
 Students also work with criminal defense attorneys on such issues as pleading to non-deportable offenses, and vacating convictions and with child advocacy attorneys on obtaining findings of fact for immigration relief.

-The Civil and Judicial Internship Program: This program offers students semester long placements for credit with non-profit agencies that specialize in various areas including immigration.
+The Civil and Judicial Externship Program: This program offers students semester long placements for credit with non-profit agencies that specialize in various areas including immigration.

 Extracurricular Groups and Activities

 Immigration Law Association: A student run organization for those interested in practicing immigration and learning more about immigration law and policy.

 Public Interest and Pro Bono Programs: the Public Interest office has a variety of pro bono and summer job opportunities with non-profit organizations that either specialize in immigration or do some immigration related work.